 Product marketing managers understand project priorities and contingencies.
 Taking time management to the next level, effective product marketers and managers will bring a project to a stopping point where it requires further input or feedback from others, leveraging that time to make progress on the next most important project.

-Product marketing managers engage in “serial focusing” while trying to avoid “multitasking.”
-This is an important distinction.
-Unlike “multitasking” in which only a fraction of your attention is ever really devoted to any particular task, “serial focusing,” like the plate spinner, requires you to devote your attention to the particular project at hand.
+Product marketing managers engage in serial focusing while avoiding multitasking.
+Unlike “multitasking” in which only a fraction of your attention is ever really devoted to any particular task, “serial focusing,” like plate spinning, requires you to pay full attention to the particular project at hand.
 Of course, you are aware your available time is limited, so you discipline yourself to focus on it and take action.
-Another analogy conveying the idea of “serial focusing” even better than plate spinning is a chess grandmaster playing a simultaneous match.
+Another analogy that conveys the idea of “serial focusing” even better than plate spinning is a chess grandmaster playing a simultaneous exhibition.

-A great product marketer makes good decisions what plates are worth spinning.
-It is critical to proactively identify, prioritize and act upon those marketing projects that will yield the results you, your colleagues in sales and executive management are looking for.
+A great product marketer makes good decisions as to what plates are worth spinning.
 Erich Brenn would not try to spin an oblong turkey platter for obvious reasons.
-Are there any marketing projects have you running around that fall in the ‘turkey platter’ category?
-Rather than devote disproportionate time to it in its current form, it is much better to proactively refashion such a project into a more workably round plate.
-Failing that, it is time to step away from that turkey platter!
+Are there any marketing projects that have you running around that fall in the ‘turkey platter’ category?